raphaelleroffo/raphaelleroffo.github.io/_posts/2022-01-23-advanced-tutorial5.md

 ### 4.2 Conservation Areas

-We want to run a similar process with the conservation areas, except this time we want to exclude from our analysis the areas that _are_ conservation areas.
-So this time we will burn the value 0 if a raster cell is in a conservation area, and the value 1 otherwise.
+We want to run a similar process with the conservation areas, except this time **our criteria is that we want to exclude from our analysis the areas that _are_ conservation areas.** This means that this time we will burn the value 0 if a raster cell overlaps a conservation area, and the value 1 otherwise.

-Drag the `Rasterize (vector to raster)` tool onto your modeling area and fill it using the parameters below:
+Drag the `Rasterize (vector to raster)` tool onto your modeling area and fill it using the parameters below.
+Note that you can also give it a more descriptive name such as "Rasterize Conservation Areas":

 <img src="../../../../docs/assets/images/adv5-18.png" width="800">